Caching (Redis, CDN, API Gateway)

 E-commerce and promotional services with sharp peaks

 Caching is a buffer between speed and stability.
-We build a robust architecture where every re-call is faster and every peak load is under control.
+We are building a robust architecture where every re-call is faster and every peak load is under control.

 Contact Us